-- political conditions and developments; - the possible effect on our business of international conflicts and the war on terror; - natural disasters, public health emergencies, disruptions to public infrastructure and other catastrophic events; - reliance on third parties to provide components of our business infrastructure; - potential disruptions to our information technology systems and services; - increasing cyber security risks which may include theft of assets, unauthorized access to sensitive information, or operational disruption; - social media risk; - losses incurred as a result of internal or external fraud; - anti-money laundering; - the accuracy and completeness of information provided to us concerning clients and counterparties; - the failure of third parties to comply with their obligations to us and our affiliates or associates; - intensifying competition from established competitors and new entrants in the financial services industry including through internet and mobile banking; - technological change; - global capital market activity; - changes in monetary and economic policy; - currency value and interest rate fluctuations, including as a result of market and oil price volatility; - general business and economic conditions worldwide, as well as in Canada, the United States and other countries where we have operations, including increasing Canadian household debt levels and global credit risks; - our success in developing and introducing new products and services, expanding existing distribution channels, developing new distribution channels and realizing increased revenue from these channels; - changes in client spending and saving habits; - our ability to attract and retain key employees and executives; - our ability to successfully execute our strategies and complete and integrate acquisitions and joint ventures; - the risk that expected synergies and benefits of the acquisition of PrivateBancorp, Inc. will not be realized within the expected time frame or at all or the possibility that the acquisition does not close when expected or at all because required regulatory, shareholder or other approvals are not received or other conditions to the closing are not satisfied on a timely basis or at all; and - our ability to anticipate and manage the risks associated with these factors.
+- political conditions and developments, including changes relating to economic or trade matters; - the possible effect on our business of international conflicts and terrorism; - natural disasters, public health emergencies, disruptions to public infrastructure and other catastrophic events; - reliance on third parties to provide components of our business infrastructure; - potential disruptions to our information technology systems and services; - increasing cyber security risks which may include theft of assets, unauthorized access to sensitive information, or operational disruption; - social media risk; - losses incurred as a result of internal or external fraud; - anti-money laundering; - the accuracy and completeness of information provided to us concerning clients and counterparties; - the failure of third parties to comply with their obligations to us and our affiliates or associates; - intensifying competition from established competitors and new entrants in the financial services industry including through internet and mobile banking; - technological change; - global capital market activity; - changes in monetary and economic policy; - currency value and interest rate fluctuations, including as a result of market and oil price volatility; - general business and economic conditions worldwide, as well as in Canada, the United States and other countries where we have operations, including increasing Canadian household debt levels and global credit risks; - our success in developing and introducing new products and services, expanding existing distribution channels, developing new distribution channels and realizing increased revenue from these channels; - changes in client spending and saving habits; - our ability to attract and retain key employees and executives; - our ability to successfully execute our strategies and complete and integrate acquisitions and joint ventures; - the risk that expected synergies and benefits of an acquisition will not be realized within the expected time frame or at all; and - our ability to anticipate and manage the risks associated with these factors.

 This list is not exhaustive of the factors that may affect any of CIBC's forward-looking statements.
-Additional information about these factors can be found in the "Management of risk" section of our 2016 Annual Report (as defined below).
+Additional information about these factors can be found in the "Management's discussion and analysis- Management of risk" section of our 2019 Annual Report (as defined below).
 These and other factors should be considered carefully and readers should not place undue reliance on CIBC's forward-looking statements.
 See "Risk Factors" in this prospectus and the documents incorporated by reference herein.
+Any forward-looking statements contained in this prospectus represent the views of management only as of the date hereof.
 CIBC does not undertake to update any forward-looking statement that is contained in this prospectus or the documents incorporated by reference in this prospectus except as required by law.